SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-7-1-complex-loops/web-app/web-apps-with-complex-loops.md

 ### Fruits Game Explained

-Shooting is done by columns, top to bottom or bottom to top, and the location of impact \(the column under fire\) is set by scroll bar.
+Shooting is done by columns, top to bottom or bottom to top, and the location of impact \(the column under fire\) is set by a scroll bar.
 Because of the inaccuracy of the scroller, the player is not quite sure which column they are going to shoot.
 Thus, every shot has a chance not to hit and this makes the game more interesting \(like the sling in Angry Birds\).

 Our game should look like this: